daniel-araujo/darr/README.md

 element[1] = 1;
 ```

-But be wary that the pointer must no longer be used after calling
+But be wary that the pointer must no longer be used after calling `darr_resize`
-`darr_resize`.
-You would need to call `darr_element` to get a new pointer.
+or any operation that changes the size of the array.
+You would need to call
+`darr_element` to get a new pointer.

 When you are done using the array you should call `darr_deinit` to release all
 the resources that are bound to it.